Taiyou/BinocularRivalryModel/README.md

 # False Binocular Rivalry Project (not completed yet)
-   This is our repository of our pseudoBinocularRivalry project.
+   This is our repository of our FalseBinocularRivalry project.
 The binocular rivalry is one of the most often used phenomenon in cognitive neuroscience to observe conscious perception.
 Binocular rivalry is the phenomenon where visual perception of images alternates subjects are asked to see one visual image to the right eye and another image to the left eye.
 In our project, we sought to find its phenomenological characteristics by accessing to introspection of subjects with multiple phenomenological interview methods.
 We contrasted introspective reports of the subjects during binocular rivalry stimuli with reports with false stimuli.

 ![FBR](FBR.gif#style=centerme)